tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 __ cxcmd:sel\ #1

-\... and expand the map to cover it (second button from bottom right of the ISOLDE panel, or)
+\... and expand the map to cover it using the "Mask to selection" button on ISOLDE's ribbon menu, or:

 `clipper isolate sel`__